This award-winning memoir is a cry from the heart, revealing, through poetry and prose, the brutality of indefinite detention on Manus Island.

 Suzanne Marks is a member of the Board of the Jessie Street National Women’s Library and the Sydney University Chancellor’s Committee.
 Her professional life has been in equity, human rights and conflict resolution.

-You can buy No Friend But The Mountains from Abbey’s here or you can buy it from Booktopia here.
+You can buy No Friend But The Mountains from Abbey’s here.

 To see if it is available from Newtown Library, click here.